ogunlao/ogunlao.github.io/_posts/2020-05-08-cross-validation-and-reproducibility-in-neural-networks.md

 This is pretty straight forward.
 Just redownload the weights or reload the weight from the stored cache at the beginning of each fold.
 2. Using a custom model built from scratch.
 Just reinitialize your model on each fold.
 Since we have set a seed, we are more likely to have the same set of weights and biases during reinitialization.
 You can also initialize once, store the weights in a cache and retrieve the stored weights for each fold.
-3. Using a base model architecture such as ResNet without pretrained weights Similar to 2 above.
+3. Using a base model architecture such as ResNet without pretrained weights.
+Similar to 2 above.
 Just make sure you reinitialize your model on each fold.
 > In any case, do not use the trained model of a previous fold to initialize a new fold.
 The training outcome can be very*5 disastrous and deceptive!!